Dabvexx/DabVexx.github.io/_posts/2025-3-23-DungeonModel.md

 # Torches

 The thing im most proud of in this scene are the torches, they are animated beautifully and look gorgeous.
-The way it was done was by.
+The way it was done was by deforming a mesh, layering that mesh, and adding shaders to it.